MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/slider-switch-segmented-controls.md

 ms.date: 03/21/2017
 ---

-# Sliders, Switches, and Segmented Controls
+# Sliders, Switches, and Segmented Controls in Xamarin.iOS

 <a name="Sliders" />

 ## Sliders